 I came to Sweden as an exchange student from Germany.
 After two years of studies at the university in Växjö I graduated with a master's degree (M.Sc.) in Business Administration/International Marketing.
 After that, I went to Germany for one year, before moving back to Växjö again.

 Apart from running Hej Sweden, I'm an entrepreneur working with publishing, writing books and as well as creating graphic design.

 In early 2017, I published the book How to be Swedish – A Quick Guide to Swedishness – In 55 Steps, (here on Amazon), in which I summarize my Swedish experiences and countless culture crashes.

 Do you speak Swedish?

-So, I speak mechanical Swedish.
+So, I probably speak some sort of mechanical Swedish.

 How can I reach you?